w-nicole/drake_bc/README.md

 ./phase_2.sh
 ```

+For the demonstrations:

-For the demonstrations, move the previously generated raw data to `data_raw`.
-Then, make a folder called `data_processed` and put the split there.
-Then, run `nn_controller_sim_v2` for the respective case in the code, and screen record the Meshcat demonstrations.
+- In Deepnote, move the previously generated raw data to `data_raw`.

+- Then, make a folder called `data_processed` and put the split dataframes there.

+- Make another folder called `reformatted_models`, and put in and name the respective reformatted `.pt` models `diff_init.pt` and `single_circle.pt`.

+- Then, run `nn_controller_sim_v2` for the respective case in the code.

+- Screen record the Meshcat demonstrations.